 Getting Around Northeastern Thailand

-This two-week Northeastern Thailand itinerary is best done behind the wheel of your own car.
+This two-week Northeastern Thailand itinerary is best done behind the wheel of your own rental car, as I said above.
 Although if you don’t want to hire a car or your budget prohibits you from doing so, you could use a combination of transport, including buses, mini-buses and shared taxis, and, when you need to, hire a car and driver.

-You won’t have internet access everywhere so don’t rely on accessing Google Maps.
-A copy of the Thailand Road Atlas is essential and a printed Thailand guidebook such as Lonely Planet Thailand will come in super-handy.
+You won’t have internet access everywhere when you’re on the road, so don’t rely on accessing Google Maps for navigating the region.
+A copy of the Thailand Road Atlas is essential and a Thailand guidebook such as Lonely Planet Thailand will come in super-handy.

 If you’re not self-driving and are relying on a combination of transport, such as buses, mini-buses and shared taxis, this Northeastern Thailand itinerary might take a little longer than two weeks.
 Once you decide how you’re going to get around the Isaan, decide how to get there, as there are logical options.